rhysnewell/fast-nnt/README.md

 library(data.table)
 data <- fread("test/data/large/large_dist_matrix.csv", header=TRUE)
 # Load network
-Nnet <- run_neighbornet_networx(data)
+Nnet <- run_neighbornet_networkx(data)
 ```

-The `run_neighbornet_networx` function will return an object almost identical to that produced by `phangorn`, so should be compatible with existing workflows.
+The `run_neighbornet_networkx` function will return an object almost identical to that produced by `phangorn`, so should be compatible with existing workflows.

 #### CLI
 Required input is a symmetrical distance matrix, ideally with a header row indicating the taxa labels.
 Can be separated by any delimiter.